TheresaLui/SelfHelpContent_v2/articles/microsoft.virtualmachine.rca.restarts/virtualmachine-restarts-rca-guestoscrash-windows.md

 ## Troubleshooting

-Details about the cause of the termination are written to system event logs and possibly memory dumps.
+Details about the cause of the termination are written to system event logs and possibly other files.
 More information on stop errors and how to analyze them can be found here:<br>

 * [Windows Bugcheck Analysis](https://social.technet.microsoft.com/wiki/contents/articles/6302.windows-bugcheck-analysis.aspx)<br>
 * [Bug Check Code Reference](https://docs.microsoft.com/windows-hardware/drivers/debugger/bug-check-code-reference2)